Adult Children

 Read moreChildren and young people with a brain injury may have difficulty with the social skills that most of us take for granted.

-Read moreParents generally want the best for their children.
-Despite obstacles presented by a brain injury, parents can still bring out their children's strengths, help them to ride out the difficulties, and enable them to develop to their full potential.
+Read moreRegardless of the effects of a brain injury, parents can still bring out their children’s strengths, help them build resilience, and enable them to develop to their full potential.

 Read moreRaising a child brings challenges to all parents, and for parents of a child with a brain injury, those challenges can be magnified.